nelsonspbr/nelsonspbr.github.io/games/rising/index.md

 information about the game, including how to [run it on modern systems](./rising/run).
 Also, make sure to check my [YouTube playlist](https://www.youtube.com/playlist?list=PLf2yslxcPQHn40RMAUIOJU_RiCwMdwBwY) with all the game missions.
 Hope you enjoy it!
+Oh and a quick final note, some of the pages might be in English and Portuguese while others might be only in Portuguese.
+I will be translating these eventually, but please let me know if you would like to see a specific page translated.
+I am writing the Portuguese version first since I played the game in Portuguese and most of the people I interact with that played the game are from Brazil.

 <i>E é isso pessoal.
 Nas outras páginas eu falo mais sobre o jogo, incluindo
 instruções para [rodar o jogo em sistemas